ApolloKwok/TracerTutorial/content/usage/core/_index.md

 <br><br>
 ## Nodes
 Now we add one bedroom and some inner objects as below.
-If each bedroom is explored from `House`, there would be two windows, two beds and ... everywhere.
-This could be solved by annotating `Bedroom` with `Tracer.Nodes(House::class)`, which makes its inner elements shared and connect with those inside `House` but outside `Bedroom`.
-If you are in `Living room` and need `master bedroom`'s `Quilt`, reference it like `_Bedroom_House_masterBedroom._Quilt`.
+Annotate`Bedroom` with `Tracer.Nodes(House::class)`, which makes `Bedroom`'s inner elements shared and connect with those inside `House` but outside `Bedroom`.

 <img src=../comprehensiveHouse.png />
 <br><br>